00

 Here is an example of a post-purchase automation workflow:

-Post-purchase follow-up automation workflow
+Post-purchase follow-up marketing automation flow chart

 8. Product launch automation workflow